7 min read

 Step-By-Step: Creating a Risk-Based Intune Security Policy

-Here is how to build a policy that keeps the bad guys out without locking your employees out.
+Here's how to build a policy that keeps the bad guys out without locking your employees out.

 Step 1: Define Your Compliance Requirements

 Before configuring settings, you must decide what "safe" looks like for your organization.
-A Compliance Policy acts as a baseline health check.
+A compliance policy acts as a baseline health check.
 If a device wants to talk to your network, it must meet these standards.
 Common baseline requirements include:

 • BitLocker Encryption: Is the hard drive encrypted?
+For organizations handling nonpublic personal information (NPI), this is non-negotiable.

 • OS Version: Is the device running a supported, updated operating system?